The Princess and the Fangirl (Once Upon a Con, #2) blurb:

 Then you have these two amazing secondary characters – Ethan, who is Jess’ assistant, but who has also been her best friend her whole life.
 Ethan tries to help Mo take on Jess’ role, but with mixed results.
 Then there’s Harper, who is an online friend of Mo’s.
 They’ve never actually met irl before, so Jess kind of gets the easier job in this (although Ethan knows what’s going on so maybe it’s Mo who has the easier job).

 There’s also a bit of a Scooby gang style mystery in this.
 Who is leaking the script?
 And by ‘Scooby gang’, I mean it’s fun – no one is taking bullets or running for their lives in this one.
 But by the end, the whole team has come together to pull off this insane stunt.

-I don’t usually talk about the authors in these, but can I just say that Ashley Poston is pulling off the unimaginable with these books?
-To give you some context into what I mean, this is going to get weird for a second.
-When I was a kid, cartoons (He-Man, She-Ra, Sailor Moon, Care Bears, Teenage Mutant Ninja Turtles, etc.) all had a little ‘moral of the story’ at the end of each episode.
-Whether this was ‘bullying is bad’, or ‘don’t tell lies’, you learnt something – it wasn’t just mindless entertainment.
+I don’t usually talk about the authors in these, but can I just say that Ashley Poston is pulling off the unimaginable with these books.
+To give you some context into what I mean (this is going to get weird for a second), when I was a kid cartoons (He-Man, She-Ra, Sailor Moon, Care Bears, Teenage Mutant Ninja Turtles, etc.) all had a little ‘moral of the story’ at the end of each episode.
+Whether this was a 30 bit on “bullying is bad”, or “don’t tell lies”, you learnt something – it wasn’t just mindless entertainment.
 Ashley Poston has somehow created these amazingly well written, entertaining and funny stories – that are contemporary versions of fairytales – and have a moral story.
 I would give these books to my niece to read because of that messaging, which I find so important in today’s society.